Crawl to Content

 Register

-In 2022, 27 percent of the field hit their BQs, according to early wakeup call—the last bus leaves for the start at 5:20 a.m.—the course drops.
+The Last Official Finisher of the Boston Marathon early wakeup call—the last bus leaves for the start at 5:20 a.m.—the course drops.
 A lot.
 The first seven miles are a net downhill, 7 to 13 include some uphills, and then runners benefit from another 2,000 feet of elevation drop in the second half of the race.
-It’s a point-to-point course and runners praise the beauty of the surrounding cliffs.
+It’s a point-to-point course, and runners praise the beauty of the surrounding cliffs.

 6